beephole/splitterTwitter/README.md

 1. Install Python
 2. Clone this repo or download zip and extraxt
 3. Open terminal and navigate to that folder
+4. Download and extraxt [ @Vulkan for Windows ](https://github.com/xinntao/Real-ESRGAN/releases/download/v0.2.5.0/realesrgan-ncnn-vulkan-20220424-windows.zip) in that Folder (immportant)

-4. Run `python main.py` or double click it for a tk window to choose manually
+6. Run `python main.py` or double click it for a tk window to choose manually
-5. For cli run `python main.py path/to/imgName.jpg`
+7. For cli run `python main.py path/to/imgName.jpg`

 ## Installation